Sergei Mikhailov (FSB): Early life

 Mikhailov was reportedly born and raised in Belarus and accepted Russian citizenship sometime during the 1990s.

 Career

 Foreign recruitment

-Sometime in the late 2000s or the early 2010s, Mikhailov was reportedly approached and recruited by foreign intelligence while vacationing in the Mediterranean.
+Mikhailov was reportedly recruited in Lyon at an Interpol conference set up by USPS investigator Gregory Crabb in 2005.

 Pavel Vrublevsky

 Mikhailov had known Pavel Vrublevsky, the CEO of ChronoPay, since about 2007.

 In 2011, and reportedly at times earlier, Mikhailov, in addition to his deputy, Dmitry Dokuchaev, and a Kaspersky Lab employee, Ruslan Stoyanov, had caused classified information about Vrublevsky to be passed along to U.S. intelligence agencies.
 Mikhailov and Stoyanov had reportedly intended to sell ChronoPay's database for $10 million.

 Shaltai Boltai

 In early 2016, Mikhailov's FSB unit had reportedly begun the process of recruiting Vladimir Anikeyev, the ringleader of Shaltai Boltai.

 By around the summer of 2016, Shaltai Boltai had reportedly been taken over by Mikhailov.

 In October 2016, Mikhailov had reportedly become alarmed when he learned that Anikeyev had been detained by another unit within the FSB.